frasermarlow/tap-bls/README.md

 > tap --config CONFIG [--state STATE] [--catalog CATALOG]

 STATE and CATALOG are optional arguments both pointing to their own JSON file.
-If you do not specify a `state.json` file the tap will generate one in the same folder at the `config.json` file. tap-bls will use `STATE.json` to remember information from the previous invocation such as the point where it left off, namely the year of the most recent data point.
+If you do not specify a `state.json` file the tap will generate one in the same folder as the `config.json` file. tap-bls will use `STATE.json` to remember information from the previous invocation such as the point where it left off, namely the year of the most recent data point.

 ## Schema fields